yodiyo/yodiyo.github.io/README.md

 # 🚀 CODE DEMOS & EXAMPLES

 > Welcome to my development showcase!

-This repository contains examples of my work across WordPress, React, PHP, and modern web technologies.
+This repository contains examples of my work across WordPress, JavaScript, React, PHP, and modern web technologies.

 While some projects remain proprietary, I've shared what I can to demonstrate my technical capabilities.

 ## 📋 Table of Contents